 The apartment has airconditioning as well as ceiling fans, one in the living room and one in the bedroom.
 You also get a washer and dryer, which is very handy.
 Unfortunately, my dryer didn’t work and I found that out on the last day when I wanted to do some washing.
 But, it is handy to have and I am sure if I would have gone to the reception they would have helped me.
 But I couldn’t be bothered and just put my clothes out to dry.
 It was a sunny day and it was dry in no time.

 This is the second time that I have stayed at this hotel.
 Both times the room cleanliness is not the best and it also has some maintenance issues.
 The tap in the sink is loose, the dryer doesn’t work and the toilet barely flushes.

 The hotel comes with a small but decent swimming pool with lounge chairs.
 It also has a small children pool and play area.
 In the basement of the hotel, there is also a basic fitness area with several types of equipment.

 It does not have a bar/restaurant – poooooooooooooooooooooooooooooooooooooooooooooo! haha

-The hotel is located a bit of a walk from the town’s center and the lagoon.
+The hotel is located a bit of a walk from the town’s centre and the lagoon.
 It is about 15 minutes to the shops and the lagoon.
-I would not want to be in the city center in Airlie at it is a bit of a backpackers hub, and with that comes noise.
-I am old, so I don’t like noise tehe, so being out of the center is fine.
+I would not want to be in the city centre in Airlie at it is a bit of a backpackers hub, and with that comes noise.
+I am old, so I don’t like noise tehe, so being out of the centre is fine.
 Plus I don’t mind a bit of a walk, so not a problem.

 If you like to be in the midst of things, then this hotel is not for you.
 If you like peace and quiet and don’t mind going for a stroll to go to the restaurants then this is perfect for you as well.